 It’s easy to change your payment method — whether it’s a credit, debit or checking account — at any time during your AOL monthly billing cycle.

 IMPORTANT: To change your payment method you’ll need your password and the answer to your Account Security Question.
 If you don’t remember either of these, make sure to reset them before going any further.

 1. Go to My Account and sign in with your master Username and password.

 3. Click Payment Methods.

 Note: If you have selected a Debit card on file, you will be asked to type the words - I Agree - in the Type "I Agree" box before clicking Save.
-If you have clicked Add a New Payment Method instead of using a payment on file, you will be presented with the following screen:
+You may also be asked to provide the CVV for your new card.